elemount/vscode-semantic-search-extension/README.md

 ## Data Storage

-All index data is stored in the VSCode global storage directory:
+All index data is stored in a single DuckDB database in the VSCode global storage directory:

-- **ChromaDB**: Vector embeddings for semantic search
-- **DuckDB**: File metadata (paths, hashes, timestamps)
+- **semantic_search.duckdb**: Contains both vector embeddings (with HNSW index) and file metadata

+The embedding model is cached in `~/.cache/huggingface/` or the extension's global storage.

 ## Known Issues

-- First indexing may take a while for large workspaces
+- First activation may take a few seconds to load the embedding model
-- ChromaDB requires native module compilation
+- VSS extension persistence is experimental

 ## Release Notes

+### 0.0.3

+Architecture overhaul:
+- Replaced ChromaDB with DuckDB VSS extension
+- Use Transformers.js directly for embeddings (onnx-community/embeddinggemma-300m-ONNX)
+- Single database for vectors and metadata
+- No external processes or binaries needed
+- Simplified deployment

 ### 0.0.1